-A Guide To Using An Accident Claims Management Service To Claim Compensation For A Personal Injury
+Using An Accident Claims Management Service To Claim

-By Olivia Jones.
-Last Updated 2nd February 2021.
+By Lewis Cobain.
+Last Updated 4th April 2023.
 Welcome to our guide to using an accident claims management service to claim compensation for a personal injury.
 If you have been the unfortunate victim of an accident that has resulted in a personal injury, then you have several options if you wish to claim compensation.
-You can attempt to do it yourself, you can contact a solicitor to assist you with the claim, or you can use an accident claims management service to handle everything on your behalf.
+You can attempt to do it yourself, you can contact a solicitor to assist you with the claim, or you can use a claims management service to handle everything on your behalf.
 This guide discusses the last of these options.

-If you have any questions or would like to learn move about the accident claims management service that we offer, please contact us on 0800 073 8804 to arrange a free legal consultation to discuss your claim.
+If you have any questions or would like to learn more about the accident claim management service that we offer, please contact us on 0800 073 8804 to arrange a free legal consultation to discuss your claim.

 Select a section:

 - What Is An Accident Claims Management Company?

 - The Benefits Of Using An Accident Claims Management Service

 - What Can Accident Claims Management Services Help With?

 - Damages An Accident Claims Management Service Can Help You Claim

 - What To Do If You Have Sustained A Personal Injury In An Accident